timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-01-24
+# Objectives for Today 2025-01-27

 - Just Chatting as we Get started & warmed up.
-- Work on some Turtle Bot / Overlay for stream, getting First Place Trophy
+- Secret Updates on WebHost
-- Writing on the Prefab Article & Steam News/Announcements for Turbo Boom!
+- Writing Steam News/Announcements for Turbo Boom!
+- Writing on the Prefab System Series of Articles
+- Likely a short day, likely no stream tomorrow due to Pathfinder

 ## Events / Notices / Coming Soon